Invariant Hochschild cohomology of smooth functions: Continuity of properly averaged cochains

 \section{Continuity of properly averaged cochains}

 In this appendix, we want to show that the averaging procedures we defined in Section \ref{SectionProperHKR} map continuous cochains to continuous cochains.
 The notion of continuity is here induced by the topology of uniform convergence on compact subsets on $C^\infty(M)$.
 The necessary theory about this locally convex topology can, for example, be found in \cite{jarchow,meise2013einfuhrung,rudin1991functional}.
-We shortly recall the construction of the seminorms on this space.\\ For any compact set $K$ lying within a chart $(U,x)$ and any $l \in \mathbb{N}$ define the corresponding seminorms as
+We shortly recall the construction of the seminorms on this space.